Measurements of top-quark pair spin correlations in the $e\mu$ channel at $\sqrt{s} = 13$ TeV using $pp$ collisions in the ATLAS detector: Spin correlation results

 Alternative templates for $f_{\textrm{SM}}$ extraction may be constructed from samples used to evaluate systematic uncertainties, such as the radiation variation of \POWHEG + \PYTHIA\!8, or from alternative generator set-ups, such as \POWHEG + \HERWIG\!7 and \MGMCatNLO + \PYTHIA\!8, or by changing the scales and PDF settings.
 In each case, the no-spin template is derived by scaling the prediction of the alternative model (with spin included) by the ratio of the no-spin and spin templates in the \POWHEG + \PYTHIA\!8 setup.
 The results of using different hypothesis templates are presented in Table~\ref{tab:fsm_alternate}.
 With the exception of the highest $m_{\ttbar}$ bin, which has large statistical and systematic uncertainties, the $f_{\textrm{SM}}$ values remain above 1 for all alternative templates.

 The effect of higher orders in the production (NNLO) was investigated by reweighting the $p_{\textrm{T}}(t)$ spectra in \POWHEG + \PYTHIA\!8 to NNLO fixed-order predictions and to observed detector-corrected data spectra~\cite{TOPQ-2016-01}.
-The effect reduced the observed deviation somewhat but was consistent with the scale uncertainties that are already considered in the uncertainties on the hypothesis templates.
-Fixed-order NNLO predictions recently became available for the observables in this paper \cite{Behring:2019iiv}.
-The results of these predictions are illustrated in Figure~\ref{fig:results_fsm_withpredictions} and are closer to the data than the NLO predictions, but still do not fully describe the observed discrepancy.
-The effect of higher orders in $t\bar{t}$ production is therefore assumed to be well-covered by the theoretical uncertainties on the templates and also does not fully explain the observed deviation.
+The reweighting reduced the observed deviation somewhat but was consistent with the scale uncertainties that are already considered in the uncertainties on the hypothesis templates.
+Fixed-order NNLO predictions recently became available for the observables in this paper~\cite{Behring:2019iiv}.
+The results of these predictions are illustrated in Figure~\ref{fig:results_fsm_withpredictions} for the default renormalisation ($\mu_{\textrm{R}}$) and factorisation ($\mu_{\textrm{F}}$) scale choice of $\mu_{\textrm{R}}=\mu_{\textrm{F}}=H_T/4$, where $H_T = \sqrt{m_t^2+p_{T,t}^2}+\sqrt{m_t^2+p_{T,\tbar}^2}$.
+They are closer to the data than the NLO predictions, but still do not agree fully.
+The effect of higher orders in $t\bar{t}$ production is therefore assumed to be well-covered by the theoretical uncertainties on the templates and also does not fully explain the observed value of $f_{\textrm{SM}}$.
 Fiducial predictions are also available with the same NNLO calculation; however, the definition of the particles used to construct the fiducial region (specifically the $b$-jets) are not identical.
-This results in a somewhat different fiducial region to the measurements presented in Section~\ref{sec:results_diff}; and therefore a direct comparison is not made.
+This results in a somewhat different fiducial region compared to the measurements presented in Section~\ref{sec:results_diff}, and therefore a direct comparison is not made.